cultab/st/README.md

     Better box drawing
 - Ligatures:
     Supports ligatures (if the font supports them)
-- Bold is not bright:
-    Bold text is not automatically colored with the bright equivalent of it's original color
 - Anysize:
     No weird gaps around st
 - Some drop in """headers""" for colorschemes